First Published: 27 Jul 2016

 About My Team

-I am blessed with incredible staff that love fishing and share my passion for Eastackle.
+I have been blessed with incredible individuals, past and present, that have carried my passion for Eastackle.

-Rayner, who has just completed serving national service, is our field angler, fishing addict, and social media extraordinaire.
+Rayner, who recentlycompleted serving national service and is now in university, is our field angler, fishing addict, and social media extraordinaire.
 I personally do not know any one of his age who is so passionate about angling and being so clued in, into trying to find value for the business since joining in late 2014.
 If there were 25 hours in a day, and no school, he would be out fishing, testing lures and getting catch reports for his daily Facebook reports to promote our products.

 And of course the 4 beloved shop moggies we adopted - Pong Pong (mother), Socks (son) and Tortie (daughter), and now Kuro who we found abandoned as a kitten in the storm drain outside our building.
 By all counts, they are considered staff.
 Besides greeting and keeping our customers’ spouses, kids or girlfriends entertained whilst their other halves browse our products, they are great stress relievers and provide us with much comic relief.

 When I first got the business going in 2004, GT popping and jigging was the focus with extended offshore expeditions in mind.
 Suan and I used much of the gear we sold and loved every trip we went together on and over the years she has had to run the business whilst I strived with developing a corporate career.